jmh129/gt-pwa/README.md

 Note: Make sure to run npm install as this application makes use of node packages.

 ### Usage
-To use the application, the user can visit the site and select from the options available on the homepage.The user can either enter in a new workout, continue a previous one or view the stats dashboard.
+To use the application, the user can visit the site and enter their expenses in the input boxes and submit.
+The totals will reflect based on the input.

 Link to site: https://boiling-scrubland-59449.herokuapp.com/